 We take a different approach from the two above.
-Our approach is via infinite series, a topic that is not covered until much later in this book.
-Consequently, we do not give a rigorous proof that our approach to defining e^x "works", until long after we have used e^x in many formulas and applications.
+Our approach is via infinite series, a topic that is not covered in detail in this book.
+Consequently, we do not give a rigorous proof that our approach "works", but at least we can say that such a rigorous proof exists.
 We believe that there are several benefits to this series approach.
 First of all, we feel that students will have little trouble grasping that there is a sequence of polynomial functions such that the derivative of each element in the sequence is the previous element in the sequence (or zero), and that this sequence of functions can then be used to define a function which is its own derivative.
 Not only do we think that this approach poses no serious conceptual difficulty, but we hope that students will, in fact, find it "cool".
 Another advantage of using series to define $\exp(x)$ is that we can then show students how to calculate e, by hand, to any desired accuracy.
-A final advantage to our approach to exp is that we introduce students, briefly, to sequences, geometric series, and power series.
-We believe that this quick brush with sequences and series will make students more comfortable when they look at these concepts in detail later.
+A final advantage to our approach to exp is that we introduce students, briefly, to sequences, geometric series, and power series; we return to power series at the end of the section on sine and cosine, Section 2.7.
+We believe that these quick brushes with sequences and series will make students more comfortable when they look at these concepts in detail later.